bruno686/2021winter/README.md

   - Improve Transformer with two convolutions instead of Dense on2.16 （✔）
   - The second edition of Introduce was completed on 2.17 （✔）
   - After the completion of the second edition of Related Work and Abstract, we began to plan the deep learning recommendation system on 2.18 （✔）
-  - Revise abstract ,introdution ,related work and the proposed approach was completed before 2.20
+  - Revise abstract ,introdution ,related work and the proposed approach was completed before 2.20（✔）
-  - The experiment analysis was completed before 2.21.
+  - The experiment analysis was completed before 2.21. （✔）
+  - The Chinese version of the paper translation completed 2.28.（✔）
 - Complete and submit the recommendation system paper.
-  - Find out what the common experimental data sets are and what kinds of data sets are needed.
-What are the variables in the data set. before 2.22.
-  - Evaluate the experimental results, what functions are needed. before 2.24.
-  - What work needs to be done in feature engineering, such as whether dimensionality reduction is needed before 2.26.
-  - Make a general recommendation based on deep learning. before 3.5.
-  - Read papers to understand what a context is, and select one to incorporate into your proposed deep learning model.  before 3.8.

 #### Enlish target